 Using a neurobehavioural approach we deliver in depth assessment, rehabilitation and discharge planning from admission.
 These are carried out by our in-house interdisciplinary teams.
 Assessment includes, for example, cognitive skills, the nature and frequency of any challenging behaviour and the service user's ability to engage with the community and complete functional daily tasks.
 Rehabilitation planning is focused on behaviour, cognition and mobility needs; goal planning is carried out with the service user and their family/carers.

-When a service user is admitted to Thomas Edward Mitton House they undergo a 12 week neurobehavioural assessment to determine their potential for social reintegration and increased independence.
-This includes assessments of, for example, cognitive skills, the nature and frequency of any challenging behaviour and the service user's ability to engage with the community and complete functional daily tasks.
+When a service user is admitted to Thomas Edward Mitton House they undergo an in-depth neurobehavioural assessment to determine their potential for social reintegration and increased independence.
+This includes assessments of, for example, cognitive skills, the nature and frequency of any challenging behaviour and the service user's ability to engage with the community and complete functional daily tasks

 At the end of the assessment period, a meeting is held at which family, funders and other involved parties join the team to discuss the results.
 This enables the team to identify any barriers to recovery and link these with a course of rehabilitation and support, while also taking into account the aspirations of the service user and family members.